 Also a simulation of a busy server.
 Inserts a delay before a reply is sent.

-These options make epmd run as an interactive command displaying the results of sending queries ta an already running instance of epmd.
-The epmd contacted is always on the local node, but the -port option can be used to select between instances if several are running using different port on the host.
+These options make epmd run as an interactive command, displaying the results of sending queries to an already running instance of epmd.
+The epmd contacted is always on the local node, but the -port option can be used to select between instances if several are running using different ports on the host.

 - -port No

 Contacts the epmd listening on the given TCP port number (default 4369).
-This can be also be set using the ERL_EPMD_PORT environment variable, see the section Environment variables below
+This can also be set using the ERL_EPMD_PORT environment variable.
+See the section Environment variables below.

 List names registered with the currently running epmd

 Killing the running epmd is only allowed if epmd -names shows an empty database or -relaxed_command_check was given when the running instance of epmd was started.
 Note that -relaxed_command_check is given when starting the daemon that is to accept killing when it has live nodes registered.
 When running epmd interactively, -relaxed_command_check has no effect.
 A daemon that is started without relaxed command checking has to be killed using i.e. signals or some other OS specific method if it has active clients registered.